mapbox/mapbox-navigation-ios/README.md

 ## Examples

-We provide examples in Swift and Objective-C. Run `carthage update --platform ios --no-use-binaries` from the root folder and open MapboxNavigation.xcodeproj to try it out.
+We provide examples in Swift and Objective-C. Run `carthage update --platform ios` from the root folder and open MapboxNavigation.xcodeproj to try it out.

 ### Running the example app